slimphp/Slim-Website/docs/v3/features/templates.md

 Note : "cache" could be set to false to disable it, see also 'auto_reload' option, useful in development environment.
 For more information, see [Twig environment options](http://twig.sensiolabs.org/doc/2.x/api.html#environment-options)

-Now you can use the `slim/twig-view` component service inside an app route to render a template and write it to a PSR 7 Response object like this:
+Now you can use the `slim/twig-view` component service inside an app route to render a template and write it to a PSR-7 Response object like this:

 <figure markdown="1">
 ```php